Operation Safehaven (1944–1948): The Office of Strategic Services (OSS) and Project Safehaven

 In April 1945, X-2 was operating in Switzerland and delivered a comprehensive analysis to the Office of Strategic Services in Washington detailing currency and gold transfers by Nazi's during the war that were arranged via Switzerland.
 In this summary, methods of transfers were described, including smuggling, undercover exchanges, sale of valuables and various others.
 X-2 reported in 1945 that warehouses in Sweden held German goods that had been transformed from 100 million Swedish kronor in gold and currency.

 The extensive information gathered by the Office of Strategic Services regarding the Safehaven program justified a formalised treatment of the program in the ranks of the Office of Strategic Services in 1945.
 This is evidenced in Edward Buxton, the Acting Director of Strategic Services, announcement signalling the Office of Strategic Services make a significant contribution to the program.
 Station Chiefs in different regions were required to document their current situation concerning the Safehaven program.
 An Economic Intelligence Collection Unit was established in Washington to synthesise Safehaven reports and improve the direction of Office of Strategic Services contribution.

-Operation Safehaven leaders also researched into the escape of Nazi leaders themselves and investigated how the movement of assets correlated with the movements of Nazis in South America.
+Project Safehaven leaders also researched into the escape of Nazi leaders themselves and investigated how the movement of assets correlated with the movements of Nazis in South America.
 Research into ratlines and the involvement of airline KLM were conducted to assist in the tracking of Nazi's and their assets.